-While labour and birth is an undeniably primal process, they can become complicated when fear gets in the way of the process, so ensuring you understand what your body is doing is really important.
+While labour and birth is an undeniably primal process, it can become complicated when fear gets in the way, so ensuring you understand what your body is doing is really important.

-In the latest episode of Bellies, Bits and Babies, physiotherapist and women’s pelvic floor expert, Heba Shaheed speaks with Edwina Sharrock, midwife and founder of Birth Beat, an online provider of antenatal classes about how pregnant women can best prepare themselves for the journey ahead – both physically and mentally.
+In a recent episode of Bellies, Bits and Babies, physiotherapist and women’s pelvic floor expert, Heba Shaheed speaks with Edwina Sharrock, midwife and founder of Birth Beat, an online provider of antenatal classes about how pregnant women can best prepare themselves for the journey ahead – both physically and mentally.

 Labour starts in the brain

 To start with, Edwina stresses that we have to really understand the physical process of labour and birth.

 “A great way to explain it is to think of you standing up straight like a coffee plunger.
 Up the top on your head, that coffee plunger being pushed – this is a great little analogy because oxytocin is triggered in your brain.
 Oxytocin is the hormone that tells your uterus to start contracting.
 And your uterus is sitting up on top of your baby’s bottom in your tummy.

 “The oxytocin from your brain tells the uterus to contract which pushes on the baby’s bottom which pushes on the baby’s head which pushes on the cervix.
 So think of it like that lovely coffee plunger effect.
 What we want is for that baby’s head to be pushing on the cervix; the cervix dilates.
 And we want the cervix to open because that’s where the baby’s head needs to pass through before you start to push the baby out of your vagina.
 That’s the process.”

 But oxytocin is a very shy hormone.
 “If you’re embarrassed or scared or fearful, that’s at the very top of the coffee plunger … you won’t produce so much oxytocin.”